mrw1986/fftcg_companion/cline_docs/currentTask.md

 - Deprecated withOpacity has been replaced with withAlpha for better performance
 - Cards now display correctly in the collection UI
 - Layout errors have been resolved

+## Card Details Page UI Fix Status (Completed)

+- "T:" styling in card descriptions has been fixed to show the dull.png image
+- Layout has been improved with navigation buttons and FAB
+  - Navigation buttons have been moved outside the card image
+  - FAB menu has been implemented for "Add to Collection", "Favorite", and "Wishlist" actions
+  - Card image size has been increased (55% in normal layout, 85% in wide layout)
+- White borders in the full-screen image viewer have been fixed
+  - CornerMaskWidget has been implemented to handle white corners in card images
+  - Black background with proper border radius has been used
+  - ClipRRect has been maintained for consistent corner rounding
+  - BoxFit.cover has been used to ensure the image fills the entire container
+  - Hero animation has been preserved for smooth transitions

+## UI Consistency Improvement Status (Completed)

+- Card label toggle has been replicated from the Collection page to the Card Database page with independent state for each
+- Collection sorting query has been fixed to properly handle ascending/descending sorting
+- Extra divider lines between sections in both filter dialogs have been removed
+- View Size button in the Collection page has been updated to dynamically change its size based on the selected size
+- Padding between UI elements has been adjusted for a more compact and visually appealing layout
+- Filter functionality in the Collection page has been fixed to properly apply both collection-specific filters and card filters
+- Overall user experience has been improved with more consistent UI elements and behavior

 ## Theme Customization Testing Strategy (Completed)